 - Bring your vaccination records and at least a 5 to 7-day supply of food

 In an emergency situation, it is best to keep your pets with you if possible.
-If you need to evacuate and can't take your pets, New Hanover County Animal Services will shelter pets for free during an emergency.
-The animal shelter is located at 180 Division Drive in Wilmington.
+If you need to evacuate and can't take your pets, New Hanover County Animal Services may be able to help identify options to shelter your pet.
+This could include sheltering pets at a co-location emergency shelter and connecting with community partners to help with pet sheltering.
+We do not want to ever leave a pet in danger, so as a last resort it may be possible to use space at the County animal shelter (located at 180 Division Drive in Wilmington).
 Space is limited and available on a first-come, first-served basis.
 Please call 910-798-7500 with questions.